 The fish are out also.
 Mullet leap along the edges of the deeper channel.
 From time to time I’ve seen large swirls along the mangroves.
 Maybe a redfish, maybe something else.
 Several of the kayakers we’ve encountered are rigged up for fishing, and the open waters of upper Tampa Bay are only a mile or so from the launch.
 Though the rods now dance at the back of a kayak, I have no doubt they will soon be dancing with a hooked fish.

-The day has been a short one – two hours paddling time, around two miles distance – but we’ve discovered another great place to paddle.
+The day has been a short one to two hours paddling time, around two miles distance – but we’ve discovered another great place to paddle.
 Back home I search online for maps of the trails and find more information than I expected.
-I could easily spend an entire day exploring all the small trails, short cuts, this part of Tampa Bay and Double Branch Creek.
+I could easily spend an entire day exploring all the small trails, and shortcuts in this part of Tampa Bay and Double Branch Creek.
 There are a plethora of discoveries to make and only my kayak can take us there.